juliuszlosinski/ASP.NET-MS_SQL-Projects/README.md

 # MS-SQL-Projects
 Hello!

-This folder contains project that is using ASP.NET and MS SQL Databases.
+This folder contains project created by using ASP.NET and MS SQL Databases.
+The main purpose of this project is to register dancing competitions and players (pairs).

 See ya ;)